Reporting a fire: guidelines, manuals and forms

 Property loss

-Property loss by fire is the cost of actual damages to property.
+Property loss by fire is the cost of the actual damage to property.
 Only direct losses from fire, smoke or damages associated with firefighting operations are to be included.
 Costs of “good will” or loss of sales and other losses due to interruption of a business or vacating a home are specifically and strictly excluded.

 Damages to or destruction of buildings and installed equipment and contents are estimated and reported at their replacement value.